Amazon ECS

 Adding the sidecar container mentioned above will automatically collect metrics data from your ECS tasks and containers.
 The MW Agent uses the AWS ECS Task Metadata Endpoint to fetch metrics data.

-Step 1: Add a Fluent sidecar in your ECS task
+Step 1: Add a Fluent Bit Container in Your ECS task

-Step 2: Add a log Configuration in your main container
+Step 2: Add a Log Configuration in Your Primary Application Container

 The MW Agent sidecar will fetch these logs and send them to Middleware.